flopezag/fiware-testbed-deploy/docker/DeployTestbed/README.md

 This is work in progress; the current version only installs Glance, Nova and Neutron, but skuld also purges Swift, Cinder and Blueprint resources.

+## 1. Using docker for fiware-testbed-deploy
 Docker allows you to deploy an fiware-testbed-deploy container, which deploys a VM with a Cloud infrastructure in a few minutes.
 This method requires that you have installed docker or can deploy container into the FIWARE Lab (see previous details about it).

-1. Download [Skuld' source code](https://github.com/telefonicaid/fiware-testbed-deploy) from GitHub (`git clone https://github.com/telefonicaid/fiware-testbed-deploy.git`)
+  1. Download [fiware-testbed-deploy' source code](https://github.com/telefonicaid/fiware-testbed-deploy) from GitHub (`git clone https://github.com/telefonicaid/fiware-testbed-deploy.git`)
   2. `cd fiware-testbed-deploy/docker/DeployTestbed`

 Then, you just need to create a new docker image executing `docker build -t fiware-deploy-one-testbed -f Dockerfile .`.
 Please keep in mind that if you do not change the name of the image it will automatically update an existing one.